 A project is the collection of stuff we are working on in any given Manifold session.
 It is all the different things we have in our Manifold workspace in that session.
-The Project pane to the right of the Manifold desktop will show the contents of the project.
-See the View - Panes - Project topic.
+The Project pane in the Manifold desktop will show the contents of the project.
+See the Project Pane topic.

-When we use File - Save we save the contents of the project into a Manifold .map project file.
+File - Save will save the contents of a project into a Manifold .map project file.
 Stuff that has been imported into the project will be saved within the .map file.
-Stuff that has been linked into the project will remain saved out in whatever form from which it was linked, with the information needed to link it again saved into the .map file.
+Stuff that has been linked into the project will remain outside Manifold in whatever file or server from which it was linked.

-Clicking the + icon opens the System Data folder to show the two special tables it contains, normally the mfd_meta and mfd_root tables.
+Clicking the + icon opens the System Data folder to show the special tables it contains, normally the mfd_meta and mfd_root tables.

 Tables in System Data folders store operational information for the data source.
 We do not need to work with the System Data tables during routine Manifold use.
 However, more advanced users may want to use them to manipulate components.
 Since they are small, simple tables and they always are at hand we can use them to illustrate examples in this documentation.